 To change the order of cabinets in a project, click and drag the name of the cabinet in the list of cabinets to reorder it in the arrangement.

-To bring the cabinet panels into Easel to carve, select the Nest button in the upper-right corner of the page.
+For users with a CNC machine, Easel Cabinetmaker will generate CNC workpieces in Easel as well as printable copies of the CNC cut list with the Easel workpieces.
 Users can specify the minimum spacing between the nested panels, and set margins around the edges of the workpieces for work-holding.

 For every unique material-type and material-thickness combination used in the project, users will be able to specify the length and width of their stock materials so the nested workpieces will be appropriately sized.
 Users also have the option to add the new nested workpieces to any existing workpieces in the project, or to add the new workpieces by replacing all previous workpieces.